brandonliu/FantasyBaseball_v2/README.md

 Code base:
 While the previous framework was built on an RShiny backbone, I would like to develop this as a webapplication using Python, which should be a faster model and will be easier to code and maintain.
 The plan is to host this through my Stanford website.
-- Looking into Django as a full-stack framework
+- Looking into Django as a full-stack framework and use D3.js for the interactive visualizations

 Data sources:
 MLB Gameday and Fangraphs provide lots of data on all players, including very specific data on each pitch that gets thrown.